rkimbers/GPT-SentimentTrader/README.md

 GPT-SentimentTrader leverages a number of Python packages:

-OpenAI's GPT for sentiment analysis
+- OpenAI's GPT for sentiment analysis
-Alpaca's API for executing trades
+- Alpaca's API for executing trades
-NLTK for Natural Language Processing
+- Alpha Vantage's API for finance utilities.
+I use the '75 requests/min' tier currently
-BeautifulSoup and requests for fetching and parsing web articles Contributing
+- BeautifulSoup and Requests for fetching and parsing web articles

 ## Contributions
 Contributions to GPT-SentimentTrader are welcome!
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcomed.